BAEstudent/CMF-Hackathon-Team-9/README.md

 - `couriers distribution.ipynb` is the code used for preparing the dataset (addind new features and cleaning the data) for the ML part.

 - `Shifts.py` is the module for solving the 3-rd task of the hackathon, consists of a function `find_shifts()`, which takes the input from the model used for task 2, and outputs two variables: a list of shift schedules, and the list of total couriers reuqired on each day.

+- 'Task_3_Solution_Design.pdf` is a pdf file, containing the discription of the task 3 solution.